λterp@HackerNotebook:/pages/homelab/$

 • GMMK Pro keyboard > switches and board stopped working

-I snagged an XPS 13 Plus refurbished from Micro Center in preparation for SANS SEC617.
-I've since replaced the hard drive with a Samsung 980 professional, re-pasted with Thermal Grizzly Kryonaut, and added a cheap matte screen protector.
+I snagged an XPS 13 Plus (the smaller laptop above) refurbished from Micro Center in preparation for the SANS SEC617 offensive wireless course.
+I replaced the hard drive with a Samsung 980 professional, re-pasted with Thermal Grizzly Kryonaut, and added a cheap matte screen protector.
 Currently running Ubuntu.

 This is the second 'Linux Certified' Dell that I've purchased and my overall experience is positive.
 Everything works out of the box on Ubuntu, e.g. sound, wifi, touch, haptic row, and fingerprint).